30 June 2022

 Above is a picture of my Peugeot 206 that I took this morning.
 To me it still looks and drives like a new car.
 I think it's the best car I've ever owned, and certainly the one I've owned the longest (19 years).
 It has nearly 200,0000 kilometers (120,000 miles) on it.
 It's almost 22 years old.
 I put as many kilometers on the Peugeot annually as I put on the Citroën.
 With fuel prices what they are right now, it's just as well.

-Over the course of my life I've owned four new cars: a 1984 Subaru, a 1990 VW Jetta, and two VW Passats (1993 and 1996 models).
+Over the course of my life I've owned five new cars: a 1973 Opel, a 1984 Subaru, a 1990 VW Jetta, and two VW Passats (1993 and 1996 models).
 I've also owned a used 1966 Ford Fairlane and a used 1973 Renault 4L.
 Only the 1990 Jetta (and possibly the 1973 Renault) was more fun to drive than the Peugeot, which still looks like a new car.
 Just above is a photo of the other French car I've owned, a Renault 4 that looks like the one I had in Paris in 1981-82.
 The much larger and more comfortable 2007 Citroën C4 is almost 15 years old already, but you'd never know it.
 I bought the Peugeot and Citroën, both used, here in Saint-Aignan.

 23 June 2022